 Buranga Hot Springs are included in the following list:

 - Norbert Ochmann, Michael Lindenfeld, Paula Barbirye, Christopher Stadtler, Microearthquake Survey at the Buranga Geothermal Prospect, Western Uganda, Proceedings, Thirty-Second Workshop on Geothermal Reservoir Engineering.
-Accessed in 15th June 2011.
+Accessed on June 15, 2011.

 - Catherine Nyakecho, Preliminary Environmental Impact Assessment for the Development of Buranga Geothermal Prospect, Uganda.
 2008.
-Accessed in 15th June 2011.
+Accessed on June 15, 2011.